Ashampoo/kim/README.md

 ## Limitations

+* No support for stream reading TIFF or RAW so far.
+It will load the whole file.
+  That makes it unsuitable for reading a cloud file, but local files should work.
 * Inability to update EXIF, IPTC and XMP in JPG files simultaneously.
 * Insufficient error handling for broken or non-standard conforming files.